MimiOnuoha/Creative-Approaches/README.md

 ## Syllabus

 **WEEK ONE (September 5):** Introductions, part 1
-*Why make art?
-Why make art specifically in response to technology?
-What does it mean to critically examine topics?
-Introductions to the class and one another.
-This class will introduce us to one another and set up the topics of the semester, conveying both examples of emerging technology and the concept of art as a space for creative response.*
+*This class will introduce us to one another and set up the topics of the semester, conveying both examples of emerging technology and the concept of art as a space for creative response.*

 **WEEK TWO (September 12):** Introductions, part 2
-*We will examine art, and media art in particular, and consider what it means to evaluate and look at works of art.*
+*We will examine the field of media art, and consider what it means to evaluate works of art.*

 **WEEK THREE (September 19):**  Collections and Archives, part 1
-*The concepts of data collection and categorization predate the Internet.
+*Concepts of data collection and categorization predate the Internet.
 Why is it important to consider datasets as a form of archives?*

 **WEEK FOUR (September 26):**  Collections and Archives, part 2
 *How do we use datasets without even realizing it?
-Maps are a form of data representation and visualization that highlight some of the most salient and interesting points about data collection.*
+Considering maps as a form of data representation and visualization that highlight some of the most salient points about collection.*

 **WEEK FIVE (October 3):**  Project 1 Presentations